chains-project/sbom-mc/data/readme.md

 # Data Overview

 This folder contains data collected from experiments using SBOMs (Software Bill of Materials) derived from Maven Central dependency graph.
-The derived SBOM dataset is available at: `https://zenodo.org/records/10047561`.
-This dataset includes:

-1. The collected SBOMs.
-2. A Neo4J dump of Maven Central dependency graph augmented with SBOM URLs.

 ---